worlickwerx/pi-parport/eeprom/README.md

 Install J1 (or solder a zero-ohm resistor in R1) to defeat EEPROM write protect.

+To use and program your EEPROM, ensure that `/etc/modules` contains `i2c-dev`.
+This is normally the case if you have a full installation of Raspbian, but if you've opted for a lite installation or a different operating system, this line might be missing.
+Add it and ensure the module is loaded by typing `sudo modprobe i2c-dev`.

 Edit `/boot/config.txt`, adding this line temporarily so the ID bus is visible after boot, and reboot:
 ```